matanelg/AWS-EKS-Cluster/README.md

 Now, this step is much easier with eksctl so i choose to use that approach.<br />

 * Note:
-  * You should probably want to stick to one IAC for each of your infrastructure deployments, it easier for maintenance.
+  * You should probably want to stick to one IAC for each of your infrastructure deployments, its easier to maintain.
   * Check Out [this repository](https://github.com/matanelg/EKS-ALB-Ingress-Controller) for create OIDC & Web Identity Role using terraform only.
   * Check Out code remarks for more specificie info.